 Yeah.
 Man, it’s been a while since Sunday’s Best!

 Well, it was called OZR.
-It was mostly nude boudoir, it wasn’t body movement specifically.
+It was mostly nude boudoir; it wasn’t body movement specifically.
 I actually specifically stopped that account for two reasons; Boudoir had been happening forever, but it really became quite a thing with a lot of people doing it.
 [Boudoir overall] got very vulgar very fast, and I really didn’t like that.
 I don’t judge people, but I saw a lot of distasteful things, and my images kept being reposted on feature pages next to some really raunchy and ugly things.
 That kind of discouraged me.
-I was really trying to do something different and away from that, and people don’t really seem to understand the difference… The difference between something distasteful vs. something created artistically.
+I was trying to do something different and away from that, and people don’t seem to understand the difference; the difference between something distasteful vs. something created artistically.

-I really do enjoy photographing that style of work though, which is why #DanceSnug was born, in a way.
-Trying to mix both of those worlds.
+I really do enjoy photographing that style of work, though, which is why #DanceSnug was born — trying to mix both of those worlds.
 With dance, there’s a little bit more of a subtle element that seems to make it harder for people to put it into a different category.

 Over the summer this year, I did do a nude rooftop series [#BareSkyDance].
 With everything that’s been happening with the #MeToo movement I really wanted to get dancers to speak.
 People will often ask me, “Why are you photographing nudes?”
 I thought to myself that it was less important WHY I would do it than it was why a person would choose to pose for this.
 What drives them to that?
 So, I started asking them.
 A lot of things surfaced; some were people who’d been sexually assaulted.
 They found that this was a way for them to take control of their bodies on their terms.

 Wow.
 I love that you’re providing another platform for those voices!
-Have your own personal experiences influenced or shaped your work and what you say with it?
+Have your personal experiences influenced or shaped your work, and what you say with it?